mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 * `combine()` provided by programmer [optional]
 	* Mini-Reducer
 	* Optimizes the result sets from the mappers before sending them to the reducers

 The genie/magic of MapReduce is a Sort & Shuffle phase (provided by MapReduce implementation), which groups keys generated by all mappers.
-For example, if all mappers have created:
+For example, if all mappers have created the following (key, value) pairs:

 	(C, 4), (C, 5),
 	(A, 2), (A, 3),